 Trump orders flags flown at half-staff until McCain burial

-President Trump announced Monday that he had ordered the American flag to fly at half-staff through Sunday to honor the late Sen. John McCain.
+President Trump announced Monday that he had ordered the American flag to fly at half-staff through this coming Sunday to honor the late Sen. John McCain.

 "Despite our differences on policy and politics, I respect Senator John McCain’s service to our country and, in his honor, have signed a proclamation to fly the flag of the United States at half-staff until the day of his interment," said Trump, who added that Vice President Mike Pence would make remarks at Friday's ceremony honoring McCain at the U.S. Capitol.

-Note: EDITOR’S NOTE: A previous version of this report stated that under “standard procedure,” the U.S. flag remains at half-staff until after a senator’s burial.
-U.S. Code states that the flag shall be flown at half-staff “on the day of death and the following day for a Member of Congress,” including U.S. senators.